Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

-\item \textbf{Safety Consciousness}: This approach involves embedding a safety-conscious framework into the model’s foundational training to promote ethical reasoning and value alignment as intrinsic behaviors.
-The goal is to make safety a core characteristic, enabling the model to dynamically adapt to diverse and evolving scenarios.
-Safety consciousness may be formulated as a type of \textbf{safety tendency}: an inherent inclination to generate low-risk responses and shape outputs based on an awareness of potential harmful consequences, similar to human decision-making processes.
+\item \textbf{Safety Consciousness}: This approach embeds a safety-aware framework into the model’s foundational training, fostering ethical reasoning and value alignment as intrinsic behaviors.
+The aim is to make safety a core characteristic, enabling the model to dynamically adapt to diverse and evolving scenarios.
+Safety consciousness can be viewed as a form of \textbf{safety tendency}: an inherent inclination to produce low-risk responses and shape outputs with an awareness of potential harm, much like human decision-making.

 \end{itemize}